Taliban officials to attend UN climate summit for first time since takeover

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The Taliban is sending officials to attend the UN climate summit starting in Azerbaijan’s capital Baku from Monday, in what will be the group’s first appearance at the forum since its forceful takeover of Afghanistan.
+The Taliban is sending officials to attend the UN climate summit in Azerbaijan’s capital Baku starting on Monday, in what will be the group’s first appearance at the forum since its forceful takeover of Afghanistan.

 The Taliban-controlled foreign ministry’s spokesperson Abdul Qahar Balkhi said officials from the country’s National Environmental Protection Agency have arrived in Azerbaijan to attend the Cop29 conference.
 The Taliban’s leaders have controlled the environmental agency for more than three years now, after they took power in Kabul in August 2021.